 Why would they want your DNA?
 The list is as endless and the motivations as diverse as the samples themselves.
 DNA data is arguably one of the primary currencies of our brave new world.
 Corporations and governments that control this data can control you and I and quite literally, the world.

 The purpose of this article is not spread wholesale panic but to raise awareness.
 The media and the scientific community have been completely remiss in highlighting this issue.

 The value of your DNA

 The US government holds a database of unsolved crimes with DNA samples as their only evidence.
-Somewhere out there, in cities across America, wanted felons are wondering into clinics to get tested for Covid.
+Somewhere out there, in cities across America, wanted felons are wandering into clinics to get tested for Covid.
 Do you think this once in a lifetime opportunity is going to pass by unnoticed?
-Can you imagine the potential savings months down the line to law enforcement.
-Future criminals have just left their name, address and DNA at a testing center near you.
+Can you imagine the potential savings months down the line to law enforcement?
+Future criminals have just left their name, address, and DNA at a testing center near you.
 Homeland Security must be rubbing their hands in glee.

 Recently, in 2019, a US state judge forced a public genealogy site, GEDmatch, to allow police to search its entire database of DNA profiles.
 A detective wanted to find distant relatives of a serial rapist in hopes that their family trees could help him home in on a suspect — even though most of the 1.3 million people who shared their DNA data with the site had not agreed to such a search.